Swim Training Camps

 2. New friendships

 Camp is a time to grow as an athlete within the sport, but also a time to grow as an individual.
 Part of growing up comes from making new friends, and what better way to make friends than to meet people at camp?
-The friendships that have developed between Thame and Didcot Barramundi swimmers have extended beyond camp and brought the 2 clubs together which manifests in them supporting each other in local, regional and national galas.
+The friendships that developed between Thame and Didcot Barramundi swimmers at the 2015, 2016 and 2017 camps have extended beyond camp and brought the 2 clubs together which manifests in them supporting each other in local, regional and national galas.
+In 2018 Thame Swimming Club is pleased to be sharing the camp with Wantage White Horses Swimming Club and looks forward to forging firm friendships between the swimmers of both clubs.

 Yes, training is still important at swim camp.
 After all, you did sign up for swim camp.
 However the intensity level and time available to complete training sessions will vary.
 Where there is more training incorporated into the camp, you don’t want to overthink the difficulty of the next set, and your capabilities beyond that.
 Try to learn something from the coaches, whether it be a new training style, or just working on a new technique during a set.
 Find something that will help make you a better athlete.